+Chiropractor and Feldenkrais are complementary, yet different.
 With Feldenkrais, the body movements are always gentle, painless, and designed to stay within your comfortable, easy range of motion.
 The key ingredient of any Feldenkrais class or private session is the learning component.
-You are not adjusted, as with a chiropractor.
+You are not adjusted, as with a some forms of chiropractic.
 Instead, you are taught.

 This empowering approach provides you with multiple, sustainable ways to function, think, and feel.
 This tends to replace old, limiting, painful habits with new, more efficient ones.